 I am a social historian, which means that I am invested in reconstructing and understanding the everyday lived experiences of ordinary people.
 In particular, I seek to center the experiences of marginalized people in the medieval world, and to explore how gender, social status, and religious identity structured legal and social norms for medieval men and women.
 My research focuses on the medieval Mediterranean, a region that is both especially fascinating for the study of interfaith contact and conflict and particularly richly documented.

-My first book, The Fruit of Her Hands: Jewish and Christian Women’s Work in Medieval Catalan Cities (under contract with Pennsylvania State University Press) is a social and economic history of women’s work in three Catalan cities—Barcelona, Girona, and Vic—between 1250 and 1350.
+My first book, The Fruit of Her Hands: Jewish and Christian Women’s Work in Medieval Catalan Cities (Pennsylvania State University Press, 2022) is a social and economic history of women’s work in three Catalan cities—Barcelona, Girona, and Vic—between 1250 and 1350.
 It explores how gender and religious identity intertwined to shape the labor options available to Jewish and Christian women in the medieval Mediterranean.
-Jewish women played a far more circumscribed role than their Christian counterparts in most economic sectors.
-Catalan Christian women maneuvered within a gender system that assumed men would ordinarily support their families and manage household assets, but this same system granted women a broad range of economic rights, in order to empower them to help ensure the solvency of their households.
-Jewish women, in contrast, confronted a much more restrictive set of marriage and inheritance practices, which limited their ability to control family assets.
+Jewish women, I find, played a far more circumscribed role than their Christian counterparts in most economic sectors.
 The Fruit of Her Hands exposes the limitations of historical narratives that emphasize a shared, inter-religious Mediterranean culture.
 Even while embedded in an economy and society that necessitated interfaith encounters, religious communities employed gender roles to construct cultural difference.

-I am also increasingly interested in medievalism—how modern people use medieval history to speak to contemporary concerns, and to construct how we see both our present selves and our past.
-Since 2018, I have addressed these issues in my podcast Media-eval: A Medieval Pop Culture Podcast (https://soundcloud.com/user-834389367), which is designed as public history accessible to a broad popular audience.
-I am also working on an article, tentatively titled “Invisible Jews and Jewish Monsters: Jews and Jewishness in Medieval-Inspired Films,” which explores the erasure of medieval Jews in most films, and the interrelated phenomenon in medieval-inspired fantasy of monstrous and magical creatures that draw heavily on long-standing anti-Jewish stereotypes.
+I am also deeply interested in medievalism—how modern people use medieval history to speak to contemporary concerns, and to construct how we see both our present selves and our past.
+Since 2018, I have addressed these issues in my public history podcast Media-eval: A Medieval Pop Culture Podcast.
+I am also working on an article, “Invisible Jews and Jewish Monsters: Jews and Jewishness in Medieval-Inspired Films,” which explores the erasure of medieval Jews in most films, and the interrelated phenomenon in medieval-inspired fantasy of monstrous and magical creatures that draw heavily on long-standing anti-Jewish stereotypes.

 Life Outside Work